ColetteVois/Internship_NLP_CU/README.md

 ### Launch the application

-  -If you want to use the app, you need to:
          <ul>
         <li>Open the [main.R](https://github.com/ColetteVois/Internship_NLP_CU/blob/master/main.R) file</li>
         <li>Choose the path of the GitHub repository on your computer.
 You need to change the antislashes ( \ ) in slashes (/) in the path you put.